githubixx/ansible-role-kubernetes-controller/README.md

 ansible-role-kubernetes-controller
 ==================================

-This role is used in [Kubernetes the not so hard way with Ansible (at scaleway) - Part 6 - Control plane](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-6/).
+This role is used in [Kubernetes the not so hard way with Ansible - Control plane](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-control-plane/).
 It installes the Kubernetes API server, scheduler and controller manager.
-For more information about this role please have a look at [Kubernetes the not so hard way with Ansible (at scaleway) - Part 6 - Control plane](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-6/).
+For more information about this role please have a look at [Kubernetes the not so hard way with Ansible - Control plane](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-control-plane/).

 Versions
 --------